codeengine/Manuka/README.md

 The driver behind manuka is to create a forrst library that is simple to use and returns fully typed, interfaced objects in a smart, consistent and uniform way.

+## Worker Pooling
+Manuka is designed with mobile devices in mind, and so every effort is made to ensure that the library uses as little resources as possible.
+If you are using Manuka in a mobile environment, it is recommended that you use the pooling functionality of Manuka for workers.
+Example usage:

+	worker.destroy();

 Example usage:

 	var worker:IWorker = WorkerFactory.instance.createWorker(Constants.API_GET_STATS);